Chicken sausage topped with a spicy jalapeno broccoli slaw!

 Summer is in the air.
 It is sunny today and in the upper 70’s.
 We are happy.
-My neighbors are so happy, that they are opening their pool today….on April 15th??
-Oh, well, it’ll be their shivering behinds not mine.
+My neighbors are so happy that they are opening their pool today….on April 15th??
+Oh, well, it’ll be their shivering behinds, not mine.
 But I do know where they are coming from.
 After spring break, we are all just ready.
 Ready for the pool, warmer weather, and to play outside from morning to dusk.
 We are ready to catch fireflies, watch butterflies and gaze at the stars.
 We are just waiting in anticipation for the sound of lawn mowers, sprinklers, and the ice cream truck.
-Oh the ice cream truck.
-I do NOT like the ice cream truck, its my dinner time nemesis.
+Oh, the ice cream truck.
+I do NOT like the ice cream truck; it’s my dinner time nemesis.
 Nothing grinds our evening meal to a halt quite like the ice cream truck.
 Because of course that’s when it comes.
 I’ll be more specific.
 We hear the first unmistakable notes of The Entertainer sometime between me telling my daughter to eat with her fork not with her hands and me yelling at my son to stop talking and start eating.
 This happens almost nightly without fail.
 It’s uncanny.
-There’s this slow motion moment where forks pause slightly in mid-air, ears perk up and one of my kids shouts “Ice Cream Truck!!!!”.
+There’s this slow motion moment where forks pause slightly in mid-air, ears perk up, and one of my kids shouts, “Ice Cream Truck!!!!”.
 Now, the truck is several blocks away mind you, but the notes are just the perfect pitch for a child’s sensitive ears.
 Suddenly it’s chaos.
 Chairs are turning over, silver ware is rattling, my dog is barking like mad.
 I’m yelling at everyone to sit back down, but it is futile.
 They are focused on one thing only.
 They grab their hard-earned allowance money and run for the curb.
 And wait.
 And wait.
 And wait.
 Until finally that tinny music coming from those worn out speakers finally approaches.
 Money and ice cream exchange hands.
 My children return to the kitchen grinning with satisfaction.
 Since they are good kids, they promptly put their loot in the freezer and return to their now cold meals.
 But they eat with a new-found zeal.
 Victory has made them hungry.

 In honor of summer, I decided to get out of the kitchen and grill something easy.
 I loved this recipe.
-The cream cheese sounds odd, but it’s a nice contrast to the hot sausage and the spicy slaw.
+The cream cheese sounds odd, but it’s a nice contrast to the hot sausage and the spicy broccoli slaw.
 You could certainly omit it if you prefer.

-1 package chicken sausage ( such as Johnsonville Pork and Chicken Sausage)
+- 1 package chicken sausage ( such as Johnsonville Pork and Chicken Sausage)

-2 cups broccoli slaw mix
+- 2 cups broccoli slaw mix

-1 large jalapeño, seeded and finely chopped
+- 1 large jalapeño, seeded and finely chopped

-1 tbs stone ground mustard
+- 1 tablespoons stone ground mustard

-2 tbs cider vinegar
+- 2 tablespoons cider vinegar

-3 tbs olive oil
+- 3 tablespoons olive oil

-½ tsp salt
+- ½ teaspoon salt

-Grill Sausage on a pre heated grill for 15-20.
+- Grill Sausage on a preheated grill for 15-20.
 In the last minute of grilling, add your hot dogs buns, to toast.